mhdkerol/Youtube-Data-API-Scraping-Project/README.md

 ### 8. Store Video Data in a DataFrame and Clean Up the Data

+This code stores the detailed video data retrieved into a Pandas DataFrame named video_data.
+It then converts the Published_date column to a datetime object and extracts only the date for easier manipulation and analysis.
+Additionally, it converts the Views, Likes, and Comments columns to numeric types, enabling numerical operations such as sorting and aggregation.
+Finally, it displays the structured video_data DataFrame, providing a tabular view of the videos' titles, published dates, views, likes, and comments for further analysis and visualization.

 ```python

 # Store the retrieved video data in a Pandas DataFrame